Working in the UK as a dependant

 Your Dependants can work in the UK if you are:

-• taking a full-time postgraduate course of 9 months or longer at a Higher Education provider' with 'a track record of compliance' (we meet that requirement); or
+- taking a full-time postgraduate course of nine months or longer at a Higher Education provider' with 'a track record of compliance' (we meet that requirement); or

-• studying on a course which is 9 months or more and your full-time course is at degree level or above.
+- studying on a course which is nine months or more and your full-time course is at degree level or above.

-Dependants will also be able to work if you're extending your student status for less than 9 months to continue to study on a course for which you were previously granted permission of 9 months or more.
+Dependants will also be able to work if you're extending your student status for less than nine months to continue to study on a course for which you were previously granted permission of nine months or more.

-Their right to work should be confirmed in their visa decision letter and on their BRP.
-You should check that the BRP has the correct work condition and visa duration, as mistakes can happen.
+Their right to work should be confirmed in their visa decision letter and on their digital eVisa.
+They should check that it correctly lists their work condition as mistakes can happen.

 Types of work they can do